qwathi-ai/gpt3bpe/README.md

 A command-line utility for encoding text using GPT-3's Byte Pair Encoding (BPE) algorithm.

+## DO NOT USE IN PRODUCTION
+After expanding the test cases against the official [openai tiktokken](https://platform.openai.com/tokenizer), the encoder is not accurate and should not be used in production.

 ## Features
 - Efficiently encodes text using GPT-3's BPE.
 - Simple command-line interface.